f5xc/ce-eap/README.md

 | Certified Hardware | kvm-voltstack-combo |
 | Primary Outside NIC | eth0 |

-1.10) Approve New Site Registration: Manage > Site Management > Registrations (Click on the two green ticks on 1st and 2nd CEs to approve the registrations)<br>
+1.10) Approve New Site Registration: Manage > Site Management > Registrations (Click on the two blue ticks on 1st and 2nd CEs to approve the registrations)<br>
 ![image](images/014ceregistration.png)<br>
 The New Sites will be moved to Other Registrations after approval<br>
 ![image](images/015otherregistration.png)<br>